 Maternity Leave Allowance for B.C.
 Government Employees

-You are eligible for the allowance if you are receiving EI benefits and are
+You're eligible for the allowance if you're receiving EI benefits and are the following:

-The maternity allowance amount is the difference between 85 percent of your basic pay and the gross maternity benefit you receive from EI.
+The maternity allowance amount is the difference between 85% of your basic pay and the Employment Insurance (EI) gross maternity benefit along with any additional earnings received.

-Employment Insurance requires a one-week waiting period before they process your first payment.
-If you qualify for the maternity allowance, you can receive a benefit waiting period allowance of up to 85 percent of your basic pay for the waiting period.
+Employment Insurance requires a one week waiting period before they process your first payment.
+If you qualify for the maternity allowance, you can receive a benefit waiting period allowance of up to 85% of your basic pay for the waiting period.

 Salary Used to Calculate the Allowance

-If you are on a temporary appointment at the time of your leave, your allowance is calculated based on the salary stated in your temporary appointment letter.
+If you're on a temporary appointment (TA) at the time of your leave, your allowance is calculated based on the salary stated in your temporary appointment letter.
 If your temporary appointment is scheduled to end during your leave, your allowance is recalculated using the basic pay amount for your base position for the rest of your leave.

 Income Tax Implications

 Income tax is deducted from maternity leave allowance and EI payments.
 However, you may want to discuss your personal tax situation with an independent financial adviser.

 Not Claiming or Choosing to Defer the Allowance